acenet-arc/cloud_from_a_to_z/_episodes/installing-jekyll.md

 ~~~
 {: .output}

-Next we will use the <code>chown</code> command to change the group which the root directory of our website belongs too to be our new group and then verify that our change took place.
+Next we will use the `chown` command to change the group which the root directory of our website belongs too to be our new group and then verify that our change took place.
+The `chown` command has the following form `chown user:group path`, where `user` and `group` are the new user and group for the file or directory specified by `path`.
 ~~~
 $ sudo chown root:webeditor /var/www/html
 $ ls -l /var/www